 Do I need to provide any documents to participate in the class action?

 You do not need to provide any documents at this stage, but you may be asked to provide additional information and documents at a later stage.
-The types of documents that would assist Shine Lawyers include:
+We encourage you to keep documents of the following types safe and secure in one location so that they are easy to retrieve should you be asked for them:

-• Policy schedules;
+Policy schedules;

-• Renewal summaries;
+Renewal summaries;

-• Statements of Advice and other letters and emails from your financial adviser, and any notes you made during meetings or telephone calls with your financial adviser;
+Statements of Advice and other letters and emails from your financial adviser, and any notes you made during meetings or telephone calls with your financial adviser;

-• Application forms;
+Application forms;

-• Cancellation letters (if applicable); and
+Cancellation letters (if applicable); and

-• Certificates of currency (if applicable).
+Certificates of currency (if applicable).

-A member of the CommInsure Class Action Member Support Team can check whether you have already registered to participate in the class action.
+A member of the CommInsure Class Action Member Support Team can also check whether you have already registered to participate in the class action.

 Why did I receive a notice?